aa2782/Exploratory-Data-Analysis-of-Wind-Turbine-Performance/README.md

 major challenge in environmental engineering is that different regions require different renewable energy platforms depending on their weather and climate.
 One such promising technology in areas that can support it is wind energy, which, as may be expected, requires a lot of wind on a regular basis.
-The underpinning of wind energy technology is the use of wine turbines to convert the kinetic energy of wind to electrical energy via a generator.
+The underpinning of wind energy technology is the use of wind turbines to convert the kinetic energy of wind to electrical energy via a generator.
 Data is constantly collected from wind turbines and used to improve their capabilities.
 One such data set is provided here and consists of real measurements taken from a single wind turbine in Turkey over the course of a year.

 Discipline Specific Information: